tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

   ...
 ```

-So `ship` will reference the SVG `<g>` whose transform attribute we will be manipulating to move it.
+`ship` will reference the SVG `<g>` whose transform attribute we will be manipulating to move it.
 To apply an incremental movement, such as rotating the ship by a certain angle relative to its current orientation, we will need to store that current location.
 We could read it out of the transform attribute stored in the SVG, but that requires some messy string parsing.
 We’ll just store the state in a local object, which we will keep up to date as we move the ship.
 For now, all we have is the ship’s position (x and y coordinates) and rotation angle:

 ```javascript
 ...